iqbalfarz/safecity-training/model_save/ogle_data/README.md

 This folder contains trained model on Ogling dataset.
+When you run jupyter notebook model will be saved here.